poetix/aoc2024/README.md

 You can see a sort of dance between the two where `fileRecords.canCompactInto(blanks)` sends its current position to `blanks.hasCapacityBefore(position)` to find out whether there are any unused blank regions to the left of the current file record.
 Similarly, rather than _ask_ing `blanks` what the size of the current blank region is, we make a call to `blanks.compactNext(fileRecords)` which calls `fileRecords.fillBlankIn(blanks, blankSize)` _tell_ing it what size of `FileRecord` it can accept.

-This brings part 1 down to around 2ms, since we don't have to build any intermediate collections and are just iterating in two directions across two collections - left-to-right over `blanks`, and right-to-left over `fileRecords` - spitting out compacted records and summing their checksums as we go.
+This brings part 1 down to around 1-2ms, since we don't have to build any intermediate collections and are just iterating in two directions across two collections - left-to-right over `blanks`, and right-to-left over `fileRecords` - spitting out compacted records and summing their checksums as we go.
+The Gods of Big O Notation smile upon us.

 Part 2 is rather different.
 The core of it is this: